As an affiliate, we earn from qualifying purchases made on our website.

 Everyone has seen the high flopping shot on tv, but not everyone can (or should) hit that shot.
 Hitting little bump-and-run chips that land on the green and roll to the hole is a much safer play for average golfers.

 A PW is one of your options for this.

 We did a test to see which wedge works the best in a few different situations, so you can see our article on what wedge to use around the green.

 Another question I see a lot is “Can you use a pitching wedge in the sand?”
 Hitting a pitching wedge out of the sand will only work when you’re in a fairway bunker away from the green.
 When you’re close to the green, a pitching wedge won’t work well because of the lower loft and bounce.

 Most golfers will hit their pitching wedge between 100 and 140 yards.
 After asking 10+ different golfers from different age and skill groups, the average person hits their pitching wedge 116 yards.

 The distance you hit your PW will depend on a wide range of factors.
-Male or female plays a roll and so does age (usually).
+Male or female plays a role and so does age (usually).
 Skill level also tends to impact distance, but it wasn’t always the case.

-I’ve golfed with a few single handicap golfers who barely hit their PW over 100 yards.
+I’ve golfed with a few single-handicap golfers who barely hit their PW over 100 yards.
 I also know people who shoot over 100 that hit their PW 150+ yards.
 It’s not always the case, but in more cases than not, better golfer = more distance.

 Pitching Wedge Shaft (Flex & Weight)